Carlolius/dots/README.md

 ./dotdrop.sh --help
 ~~~
 To deactivate the enviroment use: `deactivate`
+### Help
+To check [Dotdrop][dotdrop] help.
+Here you can find the [documentation](https://dotdrop.readthedocs.io/en/latest/).
+`./dotdrop.sh --help`
 ### Install
 To add new config files to your computer, edit **configure.yaml** with the desired dotfiles and install.
 `./dotdrop.sh install`

 ### Import
 To save new dotfiles to the cloud you need to use import with the name of the file.
 `./dotdrop.sh import ~/path/to/file/`

 ## Python update